Skip to contents

 bundles

-A named list of bundle objects.
+A list of bundle objects (may be named or unnamed).

 set_data

-A named list of set-level metadata.
+A named list of set-level scalar metadata.

 Value